grosser/rpx_now/README.markdown

  - Get an API key @ [RPX](http://rpxnow.com)
  - Build login view
  - Communicate with RPX API in controller to create or login User
+ - for more advanced features have a look at the [RPX API Docs](https://rpxnow.com/docs)

 Install
 =======